FavebookSUTD/favebook_entrypoint/README.md

 <img src="assets/6_3_4_etl_pearson.PNG" style="zoom:50%;" />

-Although we mentioned that data is rendered via backend call, for grading purposes, the files can be found in the HDFS by going through the following steps (TO BE FILLED)
+Although we mentioned that data is rendered via backend call, for grading purposes, the files can be found in the HDFS by going through the following steps

 1. ssh into the name node
 2. Enter the following path
+   1. For tfidf, the results can be found in `/tmp/reviews_tfidf.json`
+   2. For Pearson, the result can be found in `/tmp/pearson_correlation` which just contains a single number which is the correlation.
+We also provided the full data for the average review length and price which can be found in `hdfs:///pearson_full.csv/*`

 To speed up the scripts, we realized that we did not need all the fields in the MySQL and MongoDB.
 As such, by pre-specifying the fields we needed, we significantly reduced loading time!